 The company behind the blasting is called Wesco.

-Liz Cowan Travis has lived with her husband in Southern Highlands for 12 years and said they first started noticing the cracks in their ceiling and tile back in June.
-Neighbors say they started noticing the damage after Richmond American Homes started excavating the property.
-Neighbors started talking, each one slowly noticing damage to their own homes.
-Many neighbors say they're reached out to the construction company...
+Liz Cowan Travis has lived with her husband in Southern Highlands for 12 years.
+She says they first started noticing the cracks in their ceiling and tile in June.

-Just down the street, renter Tina Stattman's titles are falling off their backyard pool.
-Strattman says, "When we moved in, you barely could see anything in the ceiling and now you see the cracks are getting deeper and deeper and longer."
+"When we moved in, you barely could see anything in the ceiling," she said.
+"Now, you see the cracks are getting deeper, and deeper and longer."

 Several neighbors have already filed lawsuits.
-They said they only did this because the construction company said they weren't responsible.
-So far no response from Wesco.
+They said they only did this, because the construction company denied responsibility.

 Copyright 2016 Nexstar Broadcasting, Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.